ApexFarm/WELLogger/README.md

 ## Installation

 Upload all source codes under directory `src/logger` to your organization.
 The best and currently "only" way to update them is via VS Code IDE or sfdx-cli.
 Because the library is developed with VS Code [Salesforce CLI Integration](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode-core) extension.

+1. Download the source code
+2. Open VS Code with sfdx-cli right configured
+3. Issue command `SFDX: Authorize an Org` for your organization
+4. Right click the directory `src/logger` and `SFDX: Deploy Source to Org`

 ## Usage